IBM/Db2ZTools/DevOps/Db2SystemServices/Db2ProvisionSystemNonDS/readme.md

 Also, the enablement steps for the optional features have special requirements.

 ### Using RACF PassTickets for optional features
-The JDBC enablement optional feature requires connection to the provisioned Db2 system to perform the BIND for the JDBC packages as well as to verify a remote connection (JCC-Type-4).
+The JDBC enablement optional feature requires connection to the provisioned Db2 subsystem to perform the BIND for the JDBC packages as well as to verify a remote connection (JCC-Type-4).

 When connecting, a user ID and password must be passed to the connection statement.
 Instead of sending clear text passwords, the sample template uses generated RACF PassTickets.
 Users of the application can then use the PassTickets to authenticate within a RACF-secured network.
 This procedure prevents the need to store password credentials within the z/OSMF environment.